 Thank you for your interest in our red canine companions.

-Hello Everyone!
-My name is Ava and I'm five years-old.
+My name is Ava and I'm six-years-old.
 My mother was a Vizsla but my father was an opportunist from a good neighborhood.
 Mom never told me who he was.
 I am a very sweet girl, although I tend to be very fearful and have some pretty extreme trust issues.
 CWVRG considers me a "special needs" girl.
 I came from a really sweet, wonderful family who did not do anything to cause my fear and trust issues, so please don't blame them!
 They loved me so much but just couldn't take care of me once a new human baby arrived.
 They said that they were afraid that with my anxieties and fears that the baby might inadvertently do something to really upset me.
 Why would I do that, I've never been known to bite!

 While my last family loved me dearly, I'm not prepared to talk about the ones who had me before them, but it was really, really, bad.
 Because of this, one of my problems is that I have a severe crate anxiety.
 My foster Mom and Dad have worked hard with me.
 I can now be crated up to four hours while they are gone.
 That is huge!!!!!
 That doesn't mean that I can be crated while they are home, I want to be with my Mommy and Daddy.
 If you want to jail me while you are home, you had better be prepared to shower me with lots and lots of chew treats or you will hear from me!